A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Investigation of Geodesics

-From the above expression of $\Lambda$, it is clear that we will be able to easily engineer the dipole trajectories to follow meridional geodesics, circular neck geodesics as well as trapped one-sided geodesics (supercritical).
-Figures~\ref{figgdsc1}--\ref{figgdsc3} summarize the numerical verification of the geodesic conjecture on the catenoid for three distinct regimes of the dimensionless parameter $\Lambda$, which classifies the underlying geodesic family.
-In Fig.~\ref{figgdsc1}, we consider a meridional trajectory corresponding to $\Lambda = 0$ (initial conditions $(u_1,v_1,u_2,v_2) = (\epsilon,-2,-\epsilon,-2)$ with $\epsilon = 0.05$), for which the dipole center moves axially through the throat along $u=\text{const}$.
-The top panels show the time evolution of $(u(t),v(t))$ and the corresponding embedding of the trajectory on the catenoid, demonstrating agreement between the numerical vortex-pair evolution and the analytical meridional geodesic.
-In the $(u,v)$ trajectory plots, the green curve denotes the analytical geodesic solution, while the blue curve shows the corresponding vortex–dipole evolution.
+In Fig.~\ref{figgdsc1}, we consider a meridional trajectory corresponding to $\Lambda=0$, with initial conditions $(u_1,v_1,u_2,v_2) = (\epsilon,-2,-\epsilon,-2)$ and $\epsilon = 0.05$, for which the dipole center moves axially through the throat along $u=\text{const}$.
+The top panels show the time evolution of $(u(t),v(t))$ and the corresponding embedded trajectory on the catenoid, demonstrating agreement between the numerical vortex-pair evolution and the analytical meridional geodesic.
+In the $(u,v)$ trajectory plots, the green curve denotes the analytical geodesic solution, while the blue curve shows the corresponding vortex--dipole evolution.
 For clarity, the geodesic curve is intentionally terminated at an earlier value of the affine parameter so that both trajectories can be visualized distinctly in regions where they would otherwise overlap almost exactly.
-The lower panels plot the errors $\delta H(t) = |H(t)-H(0)|$ and $\delta J(t) = |J(t)-J(0)|$, which remain below $10^{-8}$ throughout the integration, confirming the exact numerical conservation of both invariants.
-Figure~\ref{figgdsc2} corresponds to the circular neck or throat geodesic with $\Lambda = 1$, obtained for initial conditions $(u_1,v_1,u_2,v_2)=(0,\epsilon,0,-\epsilon)$.
-Here the dipole remains localized near $v=0$, executing a closed orbit around the neck of the catenoid.
-The embedding panel shows the circular motion characteristic of the $|{\Lambda}|=1$ family.
-The conservation plots again show that both $H$ and $J$ are constant to machine precision, demonstrating that the full vortex dynamics respect the Hamiltonian structure.
-Finally, Fig.~\ref{figgdsc3} depicts the trapped one–sided geodesic for $|\Lambda|>1$, realized with initial data $(u_1,v_1,u_2,v_2) = (0,0.15+\epsilon,0,0.15-\epsilon)$ and $\epsilon=0.05$.
-In this regime, the trajectory remains confined to one side of the catenoid, as predicted by the analytic orbit equation~(Eq.~\ref{eq:orbit}).
-The numerical path in the $(u,v)$ plane and its catenoid embedding match the theoretical turning point $v_t = a\cosh^{-1}|\Lambda|$, while $\delta H$ and $\delta J$ stay bounded below $10^{-7}$, confirming conservation of the Hamiltonian and azimuthal momentum.
-Taken together, these three representative cases---$\Lambda=0$, $\Lambda=1$, and $|\Lambda|>1$---provide a direct numerical demonstration that the vortex–dipole trajectories indeed follow the meridional, circular, and trapped geodesics (supercritical) of the catenoid metric, validating the correspondence and the conservation properties of the Hamiltonian system.
+The lower panels plot the errors $\delta H(t)=|H(t)-H(0)|$ and $\delta J(t)=|J(t)-J(0)|$, which remain below $10^{-8}$ throughout the integration, confirming numerical conservation of both invariants.